bkahlert/kommons-debug/README.md

 ### Stack Trace

-Access the current stack trace by a simple call to `StackTrace.get()` or locate a specific caller using `StackTrace.findByLastKnownCallOrNull`
+Access the current stack trace by a simple call to `StackTrace.get()` or locate a specific caller using `StackTrace.get().findLastKnownCallOrNull`.

 #### Examples